-People do not read a blog just because it looks nice or they are publishing content frequently.
+People do not read a blog just because it looks nice or publishes content frequently.
 They read it because they are interested or care about what it says.
-Creating rich content will bring you more readers and will help you with your success.
+Starting a blog 101 means creating meaningful and valuable content to hook your readers.
 There are many free online courses for blogging that will tell you how to start writing your blog.
 An online blogging course can provide you with blog starting tips and necessary information to get your hands dirty.

-Start with researching the topic, followed by creating the structure of the article.
+When starting a blog, begin with researching the topic, followed by creating the article’s structure.
 This ensures you don’t deviate from the main subject.
-If your main aim is to earn money from the blog, you have to do some research to decide if there is a market demand for that niche.
+If your main aim is to earn money from the blog, you have to research to decide if there is a market demand for that niche.
 Find out if your prospective audience is searching for what you are planning to write about.

 Before writing your blog, you must select at least 5-10 keyword phrases after extensive research.
 Choose a keyword that sees high traffic.